maxtuno/PEQNP/docs/stdlib.md

     def permutations(lst, n):
         """
-        Entangle all permutations of size n for the vector lst.
+        Entangle all permutations of bits n for the vector lst.
         :param lst: The list to entangle.
-        :param n: The size of entanglement.
+        :param n: The bits of entanglement.
         :return: (indexes, values)
         """

     def combinations(lst, n):
         """
-        Entangle all combinations of size n for the vector lst.
+        Entangle all combinations of bits n for the vector lst.
         :param lst: The list to entangle.
-        :param n: The size of entanglement.
+        :param n: The bits of entanglement.
         :return: (indexes, values)
         """